poncos/intro-development/basics/README.md

 outcome is the two strings concatenated.
 The last expression results in a error, because the operator '+' does not work with one argument being a *string* and another one being an *integer*.

+### Statements

+A statement is a single unit in the programming language.
+A statement can have structure with internal components like expression.
+For example two types of simple expression that will see later
+are:

+- **Assignment**. *x = 5 + 1*
+- **Return**. *return x+5*
+- **Conditionals**. "if x < 10 then print('hello')"

+There are more types of expression that will see in this article but for now we only need to understand the concept, and understand that **a program is a sequence of statements**.

 ### Variables